OSGeo/ogc-cite-runner/docs/slides/20251121-foss4g/slides.md

 `ogc-cite-runner execute-test-suite` performs three steps in sequence:

-1. Asks OGC TeamEngine to run desired test suite;
+1. Asks OGC Team Engine to run desired test suite;
-2. Captures TeamEngine suite execution results in the W3C EARL (Evaluation and Report Language) format (XML-based)
+2. Captures Team Engine suite execution results in the W3C EARL (Evaluation and Report Language) format (XML-based)
 3. Parses results, filtering and converting them into a more human-readable output format

 ---

-## Additional features - output formats
+## Features: output formats

-ogc-cite-runner is able to produce results in four different **output formats**:
+ogc-cite-runner is able to produce results in numerous **output formats**:

-- console (default) - useful for quick inspection
+- console (default): useful for quick inspection
-- json - allows further processing with other tools
+- json: allows further processing with other tools
-- markdown - for embedding into HTML or producing PDF reports
+- markdown: for embedding into HTML or producing PDF reports
-- raw - raw XML in EARL format - useful for two-step workflow
+- raw: raw XML in EARL format - useful for two-step workflow

----
+-v-

-## raw output format - two-step workflow (1)
+## raw output format: two-step workflow

 In addition to